-We are all well aware of the fact that our senses play a significant role in our kitchens.
-When we speak about our senses in cooking, the first things that come to our mind are the aroma, taste and feel of the food.
+We all are well aware of the fact that our senses play a significant role in the kitchen.
+When we speak about our senses in cooking, the first things that come to our mind are the aroma, taste and the texture of the food.
 Throughout the cooking process we smell the food, taste it and touch it to check the doneness.

 The above said are the classic practices that are carried out in any kitchen for a perfect cooking experience.
 But, have you ever tried listening to your food while cooking?
 Sounds crazy?
 Well, it’s real, the food you cook does talk to you, and all you have to do is listen to it intently to know about your cooking.

 A kitchen is usually noisy with some obvious sounds of mixer grinders and utensils.
-However, beyond those usual noises there are many subtle sounds of food being cooked that can help you become a seasoned hand in the kitchen.
+However, amidst those usual sounds, there are many subtle whisperings of food being cooked that can help you become a seasoned hand in the kitchen.

 The sizzle of meat hitting the grill, the searing sound of onions getting browned in a skillet, the sputtering sound of mustard in oil, the turbulent sound of water boiling, etc. are some of those subtle sounds that many of us don’t pay much attention to while cooking at home.
 However, taking note of these sounds in detail and understand the status of the food being cooked can only be done by a professional.